UsmanAJabbar/holbertonschool-low_level_programming/0x17-doubly_linked_lists/README.md

 # C - Doubly Linked Lists

 This folder contains all the necessary files/code required for the Holberton checker.

-This folder covers Doubly Linked lists building upon previous Singly Linked List projects.
+This folder covers Doubly Linked lists building upon previous Singly Linked List concepts.

+## Note:
+- All of the main files are available in the main/ folder
+- All of the prototypes are available in the lists.h file

+### Header File - lists.h
+Contains all of C prototypes and struct definitions for the logic files to use

 ### 0. Print list - 0-print_dlistint.c
 Prints of the elements found in a doubly linked lists.
 Also returns the number of nodes printed.